samebug/samebug-technical-documentation/privacy/index.md

 - **Public**: This is great if you are learning, exploring a new library, working on your pet project or doing open source development.
 Your stack traces are available for everybody.
 This is the default for unregistered Samebug users.
 - **Searchable**: You should choose this level if you're afraid that sensitive information might leak into the exception message of your stack traces, but you don't mind if others know what kind of applications you are developing.
 People will see your journey and know the libraries you have experience with.
 When another developer searches with a stack trace similar to one you saw, they can ask you for help, but Samebug will only show them the matching stack frames, neither the ones unique to you nor the exception message.
 This is the default for registered Samebug users.
 - **Private**: You should consider this level if you think that any information about your development is an attack vector on you or your company.
 On private visibility you contribute nothing to the Community.
-This is available in the [paid version](/pricing) only.
+This is only available in the paid version ([Private Package](/pricing)).